tdwg/bdq/tg2/_review/docs/supplement/index.md

 In this particular issue, and perhaps in all others where this has come up, I do not see that the uncertainty associated with the date actually has anything to do with what we are testing.
 This test can't assess if a date is actually within a Gregorian date interval, except in special cases where the Julian and Gregorian calendars coincide, and even that is ignoring all other possible calendars.
 Instead, it is able to test that a date following the ISO 8601-1 date specification is within a range specified in that context.
 We can't effectively do anything else because Darwin Core doesn't even provide for stating the original calendar used - it's forcing people to use the Gregorian calendar without describing the responsibility for doing so and the consequences of not doing so.
 I think the place for awareness of the implications of dates with unknown calendars is in the Darwin Core date terms.]

+## Goes in Supplement: Time

+See: https://xkcd.com/2867/ and  https://www.xkcd.com/1883/

 **If time zone is not included as a component of date and time, the date and time information is expected to be consistent throughout the event terms**

-**Placeholder for TIME issue**

-See: https://xkcd.com/2867/ and  https://www.xkcd.com/1883/

 This standard avoids analysis of two time and date issues, time zones, and geographic and temporal variation in the change from Julian to Gregorian calendars.